RenatoCesarF/back-to-pixels/posts/reunion-0-1.md

 date: '01/06/2022'
 author: 'renato'
 cover_image: 'https://i.imgur.com/d3iChWE.png'
-excerpt: 'The progress made in our first company reunion'
+excerpt: 'The progress made in our first company reunion.
+The colors we tested and documenting things'
 categories: [BLOG]
 ---